beckje01/octopress-site/source/_posts/2015-04-24-grails-3-and-spring-java-config.markdown

                 - example.config
 ```

-I found that while the beans were all wired correctly and `@Autowired` all worked correctly, any mappings with `@RequestMapping` where always returning a 404.
+I found that while the beans were all wired correctly and `@Autowired` all worked correctly, but any mappings with `@RequestMapping` where always returning a 404.
 Everything looked wired correctly but Grails wasn't letting any requests through.

 So I switched over to using `@ComponentScan` then the requests were properly mapped and everything started working.